ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR010-error-value-propagation.md

 Notice how the `create` function returns `BusinessError`.
 That's actually incorrect as in this case it cannot fail.
 It could fail if `create` checked for dependencies between its arguments.

-Because of the stringly based nature of domain error propagation, we initially made `create` future proof, but instead of returning `Result<Task, string>` it should simply return `Task`.
+So instead of `Result<Task, string>`, create should return `Task`.

-The real question is how the domain layer should communicate a duplicate task to application layer.
-Keeping with the `BusinessError` case, inside the domain layer we'd have we'd have
+The real question is how the domain layer should communicate a duplicate task error to the application layer.
+Keeping with the `BusinessError` case, inside the domain layer we could do as follows:

 ```fsharp
 let addTaskToStory (story: Story) (task: Task) (createdAt: DateTime) : Result<Story * DomainEvent, string> =